 In fact, the Stellar network already facilitates millions of international funds transfers at incredibly low costs each year.
 Supporters of the system believe it will become particularly popular for sending remittances and other micropayments due to its low transaction fees.
 If Stellar becomes a popular way to send money, the value of XLM could also increase in the long term.

 The following cryptocurrency hardware wallets support Stellar Lumens (XLM):

 I’m a fan of the Ledger Nano S. It supports more cryptocurrencies than any other hardware wallets and is one of the cheapest options out there.

-To find out more about it, check out my Ledger Nano S Review (2020).
+To find out more about it, check out my Ledger Nano S Review (2022).

 Where Can I Store Stellar Lumens (XLM)?

-If you’ve bought Stellar Lumens (XLM) from Crypto.com or Wirex, you can keep it stored there.
+But you can withdraw it to a cryptocurrency wallet on your computer or mobile phone.
 I’m a fan of Atomic Wallet, which is a multi-currency wallet that supports Stellar Lumens (XLM) and is available for desktop and mobile devices.

 Other Crypto Guides

 Thanks for checking out this guide to buying Stellar Lumens (XLM) in the UK!